 Robert A. Brown, BU’s 10th President, to Retire after 2022–2023 School Year

-His 17-year legacy includes dramatic growth in sponsored research, a more diverse student body and faculty, a robust endowment, a campus that proudly embraces its relationship with Boston, and a clear path for the future
+His 18-year legacy includes dramatic growth in sponsored research, a more diverse student body and faculty, a robust endowment, a campus that proudly embraces its relationship with Boston, an exciting new building for data science—and a clear path for the future

 “His fingerprints will be on BU for a long, long time.”

-Robert A. Brown, Boston University’s 10th president, who steered the school to become a more diverse, accessible, and academically rigorous leading private urban research institution, announced on Wednesday that he will step down at the end of the academic year.
-University trustees will outline the search process for Brown’s successor in the coming days.
+Robert A. Brown, Boston University’s 10th president, who steered the school to become a more diverse, accessible, and academically rigorous leading private urban research institution, has announced he will step down at the end of the 2022-23 academic year.

 “Rather than stay on for another 18 months or two years, I just came to the conclusion that this was the right time,” Brown says in a lengthy interview reflecting on his tenure.
 In the letter he sent to the BU community on Wednesday, he wrote: “Boston University is an astonishing community of faculty, staff, and students.
 Helping lead Boston University has been the most fulfilling work of my professional career.”